-If you’re buying a pram, newborn babies need to go in one that can lie flat, and it’s really nice for both of you if they can face you so that you can talk to each other and share lots of eye contact when you are out and about.
+If you’re buying a pram, newborn babies need to go in one that can lie flat.
+It’s also really nice for both of you if they can face you, so you can talk to each other and share lots of eye contact when you are out and about.

-You will need a rear-facing car seat suitable for a newborn, if you’re going to drive or go in friend’s cars/taxis.
-See our article ‘Baby car seats and safety’ for more detail.
+If you’re going to drive or go in friends’ cars/taxis, you will need a rear-facing car seat suitable for a newborn.
+See our article ‘Baby car seats and safety’ for more details.

 Clean & care